the-virtual-brain/tvb-root/scientific_library/tvb/dsl/README.md

 ﻿# TVB model generation using LEMS format
 This readme describes the usage of the code generation for models defined in LEMS based XML to TVB Python format.
 The LEMS format PR has been adopted and altered to match TVB model names.
-In LEMS2python.py the function "regTVB_templating('Model')" will start the code generation.
+In LEMS2python.py the function "regTVB_templating('Model', '/path/to/modelfolder')" will start the code generation.
-It expects a [model].xml file to be present in tvb/dsl/NeuroML/XMLmodels.
+It expects a [model].xml file to be present in the /path/to/modelfolder.
 The generated file will be placed in tvb/simulator/models and __init__.py will be updated with model references in case of a new model being added.
 In case of model updation the reference will not be updated.
 The produced filename is a lower cased [model].py which contains a class named [model].